Plan before you travel

 Some cruise ships have been put into quarantine and countries have denied entry to ports, which can have significant consequences for travellers.

 Travel advice for foreign nationals

-If you are a foreign national travelling in New Zealand, you should consider returning home as soon as you are able to.
+If you are a foreign national travelling in New Zealand, we recommend you consider returning home as soon as you are able to.

 Pre-departure COVID-19 test

 Some countries require you to have a negative COVID-19 test before you travel.

 - As soon as your travel plans are confirmed, contact Healthline or your GP.

 - Find out when you can go in for a COVID-19 test.
 The test needs to be taken as close as possible to your date of travel — check the timing that applies to your country.